L1M1N4L/L1M1N4L/README.md

 # 👋 Hi, I’m @L1M1N4L

 Hello!
-I'm Jonathan, a passionate student currently pursuing my education in Computer Science.
+I'm L1M1N4L, a passionate student currently pursuing my education in Computer Science.
 I'm on a mission to become a well-rounded global citizen and make a positive impact in the world.

 ## 👀 I’m interested in...